intrinio/javascript-sdk/docs/CompanyApi.md

 var company_api = new intrinio.CompanyApi();

-var identifier = "identifier_example"; // String | A Company identifier (Ticker, CIK, LEI, Intrinio ID)
+var identifier = "AAPL"; // String | A Company identifier (Ticker, CIK, LEI, Intrinio ID)

 var opts = {
-  'filedAfter': new Date("2013-10-20"), // Date | Filed on or after this date 'filedBefore': new Date("2013-10-20"), // Date | Filed on or before this date 'reportedOnly': true, // Boolean | Only as-reported fundamentals 'fiscalYear': 56, // Number | Only for the given fiscal year 'statementCode': "statementCode_example", // String | Only of the given statement code 'type': "type_example", // String | Only of the given type 'startDate': new Date("2013-10-20"), // Date | Only on or after the given date 'endDate': new Date("2013-10-20"), // Date | Only on or after the given date 'nextPage': "" // String | Gets the next page of data from a previous API call };
+  'filedAfter': new Date("2017-01-01"), // Date | Filed on or after this date 'filedBefore': new Date("2018-01-01"), // Date | Filed on or before this date 'reportedOnly': false, // Boolean | Only as-reported fundamentals 'fiscalYear': 2017, // Number | Only for the given fiscal year 'statementCode': "", // String | Only of the given statement code 'type': "", // String | Only of the given type 'startDate': new Date("2017-01-01"), // Date | Only on or after the given date 'endDate': new Date("2018-01-01"), // Date | Only on or before the given date 'nextPage': "" // String | Gets the next page of data from a previous API call };